marcglasberg/fast_immutable_collections/README.md

 class Students with FromIterableIListMixin<Student> implements Iterable<Student> { ... }
 ```

-Please refer to the `FromIListMixin` and `FromIterableIListMixin` own documentation to learn how to use these mixins in
+Please refer to the `FromIListMixin`'s  and `FromIterableIListMixin`'s own documentation to learn how to use these mixins in
 detail.

 ## 2.5.
 Advanced usage